-It offers BS in Civil Engineering, and MS, ME, in environmental, transportation, structures, geotechnical engineering, and construction and management PhD in structures, environmental, transportation, and a BS in Surveying and Topography.
+It offers BS in Civil Engineering, and MS, ME, in environmental, transportation, structures, geotechnical engineering, and construction PhD management and in structures. environmental, transportation, and a BS in Surveying and Topography.
 It approximately 1000 undergraduate students and about 100 graduate students.